Mrs. Helen Kingston was driving through the village market when her car came to a stop.

 It was the first day of the week, and many villagers living in the rural area were going about their daily activities.

+Nadia had beautiful brown skin, long brown hair, and captivating blue eyes.
+She was a 22-year-old lady.
 Her attention focused on the customers arriving to purchase from her.
 She wore a short brown dress that complemented her skin.
 Each patron smiled at her, referring to her as "Our wife.
 Answer us."

-"If you're the one who wanted to marry Nadia, I could have helped you speak with her family, but you know there's no lesbian marriage here in our village.
+"If you're the one who wanted to marry Nadia, I could have helped you speak with her family.
+But you know there's no lesbian marriage here in our village.
 So I cannot assist you in talking to them about Richmond.
 Unless Richmond travels down here by himself to see Nadia's family and asks for her hand in marriage, I can't help," Aunt Tina concluded, not wanting to involve herself in the arrangement as she looked away from the busy market.

 Many passersby stopped to look at Mrs. Helen.